 Suspension and Expulsion: District Reports

-These reports are based on information from the Massachusetts Department of Elementary and Secondary Education, or DESE.
-DESE collects data on discipline in all public and charter schools across the state and shares that data with CfJJ.
+These reports are based on information from the Massachusetts Department of Elementary and Secondary Education (DESE).
+DESE annually collects data on discipline in all public and charter schools across the state and, upon request, shares that data with advocacy organizations, including CfJJ.
 The DESE discipline data describes two things: (1) the total number of students who were enrolled at a school, and (2) the number of students who were suspended or expelled.
-It provides these two numbers for the overall school population, for individual racial groups, genders, and other identities, and for the intersections of multiple identities (such as African American students with disabilities).
-The data is released each year.
+It provides these two numbers for the overall school population, for individual racial groups, genders, and other identities, and for the intersections of multiple identities (i.e African American students with disabilities).

 CfJJ has published reports for all districts whose enrollment in 2022 was at least 5,000 students, but you can request a report for your district using the contact information below.